-- 1. The Kent Farm -- The City of Gaithersburg Master Plan designates the Kent Farm as a "concentric generator" with a mix of residential, retail, and office uses.
-The city's Plan should be amended to include a staging element which links build-out to needed road improvements. - 2.
-The balance of the National Geographic property -- Although there are no plans at this time to expand National Geographic, this eventuality must be addressed. - 3.
+- In the Kent Farm The City of Contensions Master Plan designates the Kent Farm as a "concentric generator" with a mix of residential, retail, and office uses.
+The city's Plan should be amended to include a staging element which links build-out to need of had improvements. - The Dilator of the National Geographic property Although there are no plant this time to expand National Geographic, this eventuality must be addressed. - 3.
 Any future development of the GEISCO property beyond existing approvals.

-Recommended Guidelines for Parcels in City of Rockville
+Recommended Guidelines for Parcels in City of Reckville